Klaus Glahn

 Klaus Glahn (born 23 March 1942) is a retired West German judoka who competed at the 1964 and 1972 Olympics.
-In 1964 he won a bronze medal in the open weight class while representing the United Team of Germany.
+In 1964 he won a bronze medal in the openweight class while representing the United Team of Germany.
 Eight years later he won a silver medal for West Germany in the heavyweight category.
-Between 1967 and 1973 Glahn won five medals at world championships in the heavyweight and open divisions.
+Between 1967 and 1973 Glahn won five medals at World Championships in the heavyweight and open divisions.
 He also won three European heavyweight titles, in 1963, 1968 and 1970.

-From 1985 to 1988 Glahn was president of German Judo Federation.
+From 1985 to 1988 Glahn was president of the German Judo Federation.
 He also worked as a manager at Volkswagen Group.

 In the 2000s Glahn was active in politics.
 He was a leading candidate from the Rentnerinnen- und Rentner-Partei (RRP) at the 2009 European Parliament election.